toniw12/multisensor/README.md

 # Multisensor

 Thanks this project multiples sensors can be interfaced over Modbus.
 With a gas permenant waterproof membrane it is possible to make measurements under water.
-This sensor is part of the [CARBINTER](https://www.creaf.cat/perturbations-carbon-cycle-high-mountain-watersheds-under-more-intermittent-hydrology) project
+This sensor is part of the [CARBINTER](https://www.creaf.cat/perturbations-carbon-cycle-high-mountain-watersheds-under-more-intermittent-hydrology) and [C-InterMont](https://www.creaf.cat/impact-climate-enhanced-hydrological-intermittency-carbon-cycle-high-mountain-watersheds) projects

 ## Block diagramm